hsayvaidya23/acuhealthai/README.md

 - **Pinecone:** Utilized as a Vector Database for storing the vector embeddings for the RAG system.
 - **ElevenLabs:** Converts text responses from the AI assistant into speech.
 - **Fal AI:** Have utilized the fal-ai/whisper for user's speech transcription and language detection .
+- **HuggingFace**:The mxbai-embed-large-v1 model from Hugging Face generates efficient English sentence embeddings, supporting Matryoshka Representation Learning and binary quantization to reduce memory usage and costs.
+These embeddings are stored in Pinecone for effective retrieval in the RAG system

 ## Technologies